hitobito/development/README.md

 The installation will promt you to enable WSL 2.

 Open _Docker Desktop_ using the Start menu.
-Select Settings > Generals and enable the _Use WSL 2 based engine_.
+Select Settings > Generals and make sure the _Use the WSL 2 based engine_ option is activated.
+If necessary, click _Apply & restart_.

 Return to the Ubuntu terminal and confirm the installation.
 ```terminal